Jesperoka/EE5020-project/README.md

 Another issue that may or may not have been noticed from the low clutter results, is what the consequences of the tuned heuristics are when compared to the earlier MAP estimates.

-<h4 align="center">Both: clutter amount = 0<br>Left: MAP Estimates,&nbsp Right: Tuned Heuristics</h4>
+<h4 align="center">Both: clutter amount = 0<br>&nbsp&nbsp&nbsp&nbspLeft: MAP Estimates,&nbsp Right: Tuned Heuristics</h4>
 <p align="center">
 <img src="https://github.com/Jesperoka/EE5020-project/blob/messy_main/results/3_obj_0_clutter_with_uniform_MAP.gif?raw=true" width="47%">
 <img src="https://github.com/Jesperoka/EE5020-project/blob/messy_main/results/3_obj_0_clutter_with_uniform.gif?raw=true" width="47%">
 </p>
+<p align="center"><strong>Legend:</strong> Green: true state positions | Orange: state estimates<br>Red: measurements | Blue: particles</p>

 The side-by-side comparison reveals that the heuristics used have a negative effect on the estimates when there is no clutter.
 This suggests that this is generally **not** the approach to take forward into the future, unless you know there will be very little clutter, and you can quickly fine-tune the heuristics to fit that situation.
 In that case, this approach is probably a bit simpler to implement, especially if extending a single target filter to multi-target, or if it's your first time implementing a particle filter (as in this case).

+This problem comes from the one-size-fits-all nature of tuning simple threshold heuristics, and is a fundamental problem with the approach.

 ### Improvements for Next Time

-Something something multi-object state space with variable number of objects combined density for whole state space.
-Doing that makes estimates easy, no need for fine tuning heuristics.
+- One combined state posterior distribution
+- Include number of target explicitly in state description
+- Estimate number of targets
+- Adaptive number of particles
+- Adaptive motion model fitting
+- Kerneled/Regularized particle filter
+- Constrain state estimate motion directly (not always a good idea)

-### Conclusion
+### Final words

 Performs alright, learned a lot, will do better next time.